Venezuelans overjoyed by US temporary residency opportunity

 “It’s going to be a 360-degree change,” said Acosta, whose sister is a refugee in Colombia and parents and grandmother are in Maracaibo, Venezuela.

 On his final day in office, Trump issued an order deferring deportation for 18 months for more than 145,000 Venezuelans.
-Republicans in recent days had urged the Biden administration to formalize Trump’s executive order, but Temporary Protected Status issued Monday provides immigrants a more formal status that cannot be as easily reversed.
+Republicans in recent days had urged the Biden administration to formalize Trump’s executive order, but the temporary protected status issued Monday provides immigrants a more formal status that cannot be as easily reversed.

 Ruth Valle became stranded in Miami just over a year ago.
 She had taken a trip on a tourist visa, and she wanted to buy clothes, cosmetics and food to resell them later in Venezuela and make some extra money to subsist.
 But flights were canceled due to the pandemic in March 2020, two days before hers was scheduled to depart, and she has remained in South Florida since then.

-Due to the situation that her home country is going through, she decided to request asylum, and although her process has not yet finished, she will now request TPS and hopes to see again her 15-year-old daughter, who stayed in Venezuela with her grandmother.
+Due to the situation that her home country is going through, she decided to request asylum, and although her process has not yet finished, she will now request temporary protected status and hopes to see again her 15-year-old daughter, who stayed in Venezuela with her grandmother.

-“It’s a way to make sure we’re legal,” Valle, 39, said, referring to TPS.
+“It’s a way to make sure we’re legal,” Valle, 39, said, referring to the Biden administration's decision.
 “I feel happy, not only for me but for all the Venezuelans who are here.”

 Garcia Cano reported from Mexico City.